NYPL/libbib/planned-enhancements.md

 ## TODOs

-## immediately
+### near future

+- if the number of search results is less than `max_records`, make sure the returned `data.table` contains only as many rows as is needed to cover all search results.
 - can we make `split_map_filter_reduce` more efficient?

-### near future

-- explain, for example, frbrGrouping in vignette
 - Propagate `original.pub.date` in, for example, the search function
 - Take getting the FAST subjects (xpath) seriously
 - Make WorldCat search not have to be Inf but above 100